 Client: Removed for privacy “RP”

-This inspection was performed upon the request of the client listed above on September 2nd 2004 while the vessel was hauled at XXXX, San Diego, California and while afloat in XXXX, San Diego, California and “RP” and the broker attended.
+This inspection was performed upon the request of the client listed above on July 27, 2017 while the vessel was hauled at XXX and while afloat at XXXX and the client, friends and his broker attended.

 Doc. #: “RP”